geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 Forms
 =====

-Django provides a powerful form library that handles rendering forms as HTML, validating user-submitted data, and converting that data to native Python types.
-Django also provides a way to generate forms from your existing models and use those forms to create and update data.
+Django provides a library that handles rendering HTML forms, validation of data submitted by users, and converting the data to native Python types.
+Django also provides a way to generate forms from your existing models and to use these forms to create and update data.

+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 .. code-block:: python
     :linenos: